-Each having a fluted tulip-form candle socket over a very ornate waisted central stem ending on domed circular lavish cast bases depicting scroll detail and butterflies and insects.
+Each having a fluted tulip-form candle socket over a very ornate waisted central stem ending on domed circular lavish cast bases depicting insects, scroll and shell detail.
 Last half of the Nineteenth Century.

 Condition: These pieces have been professionally re-gold plated, they retain their original firm fitting heavy gauge drip pans.

 Height: (entire as shown image one) 10.75” (27.5cm).
 Width: (at base) 5.75” (14.5cm).
 Depth: (at base) 5.75" (14.5cm).

 Affordable fixed price Store to door shipping.

 Juste Aurèle Meissonier (1695–1750), an Italian who came to Paris in 1723, was a goldsmith, sculptor, painter, architect, and furniture designer.
 He is often considered the leading originator of the influential Rococo style in the decorative arts.
 Described by one of his contemporaries as "an unruly genius, and, what's more, spoilt by Italy."

 Born at Turin on March 17, 1695, the son of Etienne Meissonnier II (b.1660) a goldsmith from Aix-en-Provence, France.

 His first recorded commission was for the engraving of dies for the Turin Mint.
 And his second, in 1715, for a medal die for the French Royal Mint.

 His Italian origin and training were probably responsible for the extravagance of his decorative style.
 He shared, and perhaps distanced, the meretricious triumphs of architects, Oppenard & Germain Boffrand (1667-1754) since he dealt with the Rococo in its most daring and flamboyant developments.